A Race for Talent: Insights from Canadian Cybersecurity Employers

 To make the sector more accessible to Canadians from diverse backgrounds, the Rogers Cybersecure Catalyst launched the Accelerated Cybersecurity Training Program (ACTP) in 2020.
 This program is specifically designed to give women, new Canadians, and workers seeking employment the skills they need to launch a career in the cybersecurity sector.

-The purpose of the main report is to share findings from what we learned from these employers.
-In this summary, we share the key questions addressed by this research, the high-level findings that speak to these questions and recommendations for programs like the ACTP and for cybersecurity employers to effectively address the growing gap between demand and supply of cybersecurity talent in Canada
+In 2022, we released a A Race for Talent: Insights from Canadian Cybersecurity Employers.
+In this report, we shared the key questions addressed in our research, the high-level findings that speak to these questions and recommendations for programs like the ACTP and for cybersecurity employers to effectively address the growing gap between demand and supply of cybersecurity talent in Canada.
+Learn more here.

 Cyber talent demand in Canada continues to increase amidst an acute shortage of trained cybersecurity professionals.
 Employers are faced with the challenge of attracting, recruiting and retaining this talent to meet the growing needs of the cybersecurity sector.